-A bizarre sea snake that preys on fish from above has been discovered in a Costa Rican Fjord
+A bizarre sea snake that preys on fish from above has been discovered in a Costa Rican fjord

 Bessesen recalled her shock upon seeing this newly identified snake in its unique feeding position, eating a fish it had just struck.
 “It was one of the coolest things I’ve ever seen,” she says.
 This odd trait supports the argument that the Costa Rican snake is distinct from yellow-bellied sea snakes, says Alan Resetar, with Chicago’s Field Museum, who wasn’t involved in the paper.

-The discovery did not come easy.
-Bessesen spent more than 400 hours in a little boat in Golfo Dulce with research assistant Jorge Largaespada to study the sea snakes, carefully pulling them up and measuring them before returning them to the ocean.
-She also found some previously collected specimens at the University of Costa Rica’s Zoological Museum, noting that they average under two feet in length and a weight of 50 grams, or 0.1 pounds.
+The discovery did not come easily.
+Bessesen spent more than 450 hours in a little boat in Golfo Dulce with research assistant Jorge Largaespada to study the sea snakes, carefully pulling them up and measuring them before returning them to the ocean.
+She also found some previously collected specimens at the University of Costa Rica’s Zoological Museum, noting that they average under 2 feet in length and a weight of 50 grams, or 0.1 pounds.
 Although they had previously been found and collected, they hadn’t been identified as a unique subspecies.

 This fjord, an inlet between cliffs, presents several challenges for snakes making their habitat there.
 Water in the Golfo Dulce, which translates to “sweet gulf,” is warmer than the surrounding Pacific.
 Bessesen suspects these snakes evolved their yellow coloration to keep cool: A yellow back absorbs less heat than a black back.
 The semi-isolated structure of the fjord, separated from the sea by a shelf-like partition, prevents the normal mixing of water that would occur in a gulf, Bessesen says.
 This unique geography may have allowed the yellow sea snake to become separated enough from its brethren to evolve into a new subspecies, she adds.

-Bessesen became interested in the yellow sea snake while surveying the biodiversity of the Gulf in 2010.
+Bessesen became interested in the yellow sea snake while surveying the biodiversity of the gulf in 2010.
 The region, she discovered, is a crucial habitat for many creatures, such as endangered green sea turtles.
-She has found about 250 of these animals there, and thinks the gulf is a way station for turtles migrating between the Galapagos and Mexico.
-Golfo Dulce also functions as nursery for newborn scalloped hammerhead and humpback whales.
+She has found about 250 of these animals there and thinks the gulf is a way station for turtles migrating between the Galapagos and Mexico.
+Golfo Dulce also functions as a nursery for newborn scalloped hammerhead and humpback whales.